fmusio/CoW_Centerline_Extraction/README.md

 ```

 #### Build VTK
-You need to build VTK as a prerequisite. **NOTE:** You might want to change directories (~/projects) in the command chain below!
+You need to build VTK as a prerequisite for the Voreen tool.
+**NOTE:** You might want to change directories (~/projects) in the commands below!
 ``` wget https://www.vtk.org/files/release/9.2/VTK-9.2.6.tar.gz
 mkdir ~/projects
 tar -xf VTK-9.2.6.tar.gz -C  ~/projects